 Most importantly, the CCG is shaped by local residents and actively ask for the opinions and experiences of people who use health and care services.

-You can download the full Annual Report and Accounts by clicking here.
+You can download the full Annual Report and Accounts - Annual Report and Accounts.

-A summary version of the Annual Report is available by clicking here.
+A summary version of the Annual Report is also available - Annual Report Summary.